Link building image

 • Companies trying to sell me products and services

-Here’s an email I got from someone trying to plug their own HARO alternative.
+Here’s an email I got from someone trying to plug their own alternative pitching platform.

-They couldn’t even be bothered to get the name right – that’s a cold email fail right there!
+They couldn’t even be bothered to get my name right – that’s a cold email fail right there!

 Example of someone sending a cold email